Adyg/django-heroku-s3/README.md

 - Start a new django project with (make sure to change projectname to the actual project name): `$ django-admin startproject --template=https://github.com/Adyg/django-heroku-s3/archive/master.zip --extension sh,py,pp --name Vagrantfile,Procfile projectname`

-- Start up the vagrant box with (this might take a while): `$ cd /vagrant/projectname/vagrant && vagrant up`
+- Start up the vagrant box with (this might take a while): `$ vagrant up` (from inside the projectname/vagrant dir)

-- SSH into the vagrant box with `$ vagrant ssh`.
+- SSH into the vagrant box with `$ vagrant ssh` (from inside the projectname/vagrant dir).
 The project will be available under `/vagrant`.
 A postgresql database will be automatically created (the username/pass are the [projectname])

 - Use `$ heroku auth:login` to authenticate with Heroku